 Transfer Students

-It is recommended that lower division courses be completed before arriving at Berkeley.
+It is recommended that all lower-division courses be completed before arriving at Berkeley.
 This is recommended for the following reasons:

 • The College of Letters & Science sets a limit to the number of semesters or units you may accrue after transferring.